 The rear of your golf cart or LSV must have a red light that is visible at all times.

 Whether you are making your golf cart street legal or want to ensure that you have a taillight, the red light must meet the following criteria:

 • The taillight lens must be at least two square inches in size.

-• The lens of the light must be made of red, transparent material.
+• The lens of the light must be red, transparent material.

 • The light must be placed in the center of the rear end.